-We work alongside many of the specialist Agricultural and Farming Colleges and Universities and we are always on the lookout for up and coming industry talent.
+We work alongside many of the specialist Agricultural and Farming Colleges and Agricultural Universities and we are always on the lookout for up and coming industry talent.

-Nail that interview!
+How to nail that interview!

 Whether you’re attending an interview in-person or virtually, it’s crucial you make the right impression.

-If it’s a virtual interview, make sure you have tested your technology beforehand to ensure a good connection, have an appropriate background and finally make sure you are connected a couple of minutes beforehand and ready to impress.
+If it’s a virtual video interview, make sure you have tested your technology beforehand to ensure you have a good strong internet connection, also that you have an appropriate background and finally make sure you are connected a few minutes beforehand and ready to impress.

 Dress to impress.
 You don’t get a second chance to make a first impression.
 Always dress smartly and make sure you’re well-groomed.

 Eye contact.
 When it comes to building rapport with the interviewer, eye contact is crucial.

 Don’t be negative.
 Avoid talking about previous employers in a negative light, even if you had a terrible time there.